hydraulic-software/conveyor/guidebook/docs/outputs.md

 ## Windows

 Conveyor uses Windows' built-in packaging technology, [MSIX](https://docs.microsoft.com/en-us/windows/msix/).
-Like the older MSI format, support for it is built in to Windows, but MSIX is a complete redesign with a different format, approach and capabilities.
+A small installer EXE drives the Windows Deployment Engine APIs to install or update the package.
+Support for MSIX is built in to Windows.
 All Windows 10/11 systems support it and Microsoft have also backported it to Windows 7.[^1] MSIX files are enhanced ZIP files with several features that make it a good fit for modern desktop app distribution:

 * **[Delta downloads.](understanding-delta-updates.md)** MSIX breaks apps into 64kb chunks and Windows only downloads those it hasn't already got.
 This works for *new installs* and *across unrelated vendors and apps*, meaning if the user has already downloaded some app using a popular runtime, your app using the same runtime will install near-instantly as only the unique program data will need to be fetched.
 Files on disk are also de-duplicated when possible by using hard links.
 This works because the "installer" the user downloads is in reality a small XML file that points to the real underlying file, which is itself indexed by hash.
 * **Automatic upgrades**.
 Windows keeps MSIX apps up to date in the background, even if they aren't running.
 You can also force Windows to check for an update on every launch, if you need your app to stay tightly synchronized with a remote server.